 dpkg-query -l '*picamera*' Souhait=inconnU/Installé/suppRimé/Purgé/H=à garder | État=Non/Installé/fichier-Config/dépaqUeté/échec-conFig/H=semi-installé/W=attend-traitement-déclenchements |/ Err?=(aucune)/besoin Réinstallation (État,Err: majuscule=mauvais) ||/ Nom Version Architecture Description +++-=================================-=====================-=====================-======================================================================== ii python-picamera 1.12 armhf Pure Python interface to the Raspberry Pi's camera module. un python-picamera-docs <aucune> <aucune> (aucune description n'est disponible) ii python3-picamera 1.12 armhf Pure Python interface to the Raspberry Pi's camera module.

 sudo apt-get update sudo apt-get upgrade sudo reboot

 Raspberry Pi Firmware Update

 Warning.
-It is best to make a backup copy of the SD card before updating the firmware.
+It is best to make a backup copy of the SD board before updating the firmware.
 Follow this guide if necessary.